archlinux/conf.archlinux.org/content/posts/arch_conf_report.md

 date: 2019-11-13T20:50:45+01:00
 ---

-During the 5th and 6th of October, 21 team members attending the very first internal Arch Conf.
+During the 5th and 6th of October, 21 team members attended the very first internal Arch Conf.
 We spent 2 days at Native Instruments in Berlin having workshops, discussions and hack sessions together.
 We even managed to get into, and escape, an escape room!